 Yeah, and the inevitable character relationships develop over the season inside, in addition to those standalone episodes that they all go through together like Spock is having a thing with Nurse Chapel.
 And by the way, Boimler and Spock in this episode I did—let’s call them “Spoimler—are spectacular.
 And Anson [Mount] is a natural comedian.
 Anson is very funny.
 And so does Rebecca [Romijn], who I have worked with a lot.
 She’s got great comedy chops.

 Did you get a chance to use the new AR Wall for Strange New Worlds?

 Yes.
-It’s an absolute game changer.
-It’s completely changed the business, without hyperbole, in terms of what you can shoot in a warehouse without a green screen and create an environment.
+It’s an absolute game-changer.
+I’m actually going back up to shoot one last day on episode 509 [of Discovery].
+We have one more day on the AR wall and it has completely changed the business, without hyperbole, in terms of what you can shoot in a warehouse without a green screen and create an environment.
 But there are a couple of limitations.
 Like you can’t shoot at speed, you can’t do 48 frames, you can’t do slow motion, you can’t piggyback the cameras in a way that you used to where you shoot them in an over and a single at the same time.
 There are things that are traditional filmmaking shortcuts that you can’t do on the AR wall yet.

 How you can help